gajicmarija/improved5gNS/README.md

 - Python, version 3.7 (could potentially be compatible with other versions as well)

 # Code base:
 - File simulations/parameterStudyConfiguration.ini contains the configuration files for all simulations in OMNeT++.
+To generate configurations automaticaly, a script /algorithm/genConfImproved.py was used.
 - To run a simulation successfully, files in simulations/config/htbTree and simulations/config/routing are needed for each configuration.
 - Bash script called simulations/runAndExportParameterStudy.sh runs the simulations and uses opp-scavetool to export the selcted data as .csv files.
 - File simulations/runAllConfigurations.txt van be used for parallel running of the simulations, e.g. parallel --jobs 10 < runAllConfigurations.txt and shows syntax for how each configuration can be ran via terminal.